vpubchain/Phore/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/vpubd
-Configuration file:  /etc/phore/phore.conf
+Configuration file:  /etc/vpub/vpub.conf
 Data directory:      /var/lib/vpubd
 PID file:            /var/run/vpubd/vpubd.pid (OpenRC and Upstart)
                      /var/lib/vpubd/vpubd.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the phore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the phore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the vpub user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the vpub user and group.
 Access to vpub-cli and other vpubd rpc clients can then be controlled by group membership.

 4. Installing Service Configuration